BigAnteater/KVM-GPU-Passthrough/README.md

 ![Screen Capture_virt-manager_20211204070245](https://user-images.githubusercontent.com/77298458/144714348-ef5a9437-624e-41f7-b94f-9889722c993a.png)

-***NOTE: This is great if you're trying to use software that has macros for a gaming on a keyboard/mouse, would highly recommend doing this instead of passing the USB 3.0 though.***
+***NOTE: This is great if you're trying to use software that has macros for gaming on a keyboard/mouse, would highly recommend doing this instead of doing a full USB 3.0 passthough as it will detect the mouse and keyboard potentially as a generic interface.***

   1) Add every PCI device which has to do with your graphics card to the VM.